naggie/sd01/README.md

 Developement status: Beta.
 Suitable for production but test coverage needs to be improved. #10 may result inn a breaking change to the protocol.

+sd01 is an alternative to [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS)
+which is implemented by Bonjour/Ahahi.

 ### Features
 1. Advertisement of a service identified by a service type